Skin & Nails

 Fungal Nails

-Fungal nails, also known as onychomycosis or tinea unguium, are a fungal infection of the nails.
-Fungal nails are often characterized by discoloured, crumbly, thickened, and brittle nails, and sometimes malodorous.
-The fungal infection can sometimes spread to the surrounding skin or may have originated in the skin, like the athlete’s foot, and spread to the nails.
+Fungal nails (Nail Fungus), also known as onychomycosis or tinea unguium, are a fungal infection of the nails.
+Fungal nails are usually discoloured, crumbly, thickened, and brittle in appearance.
+They can also cause foul odour at times.
+Fungal nails, if untreated, can spread to the surrounding nail or skin.
+Likewise, if you have a fungal skin infection, like the athlete’s foot, you can cause the infection to spread to the nails.

 Signs and symptoms of plantar wart - Straits Podiatry Singapore

-Ingrown Toenail Treatment Singapore.
+Ingrown Toenail Treatment in Singapore.
 How to treat ingrown toenails?
 Straits Podiatry

-An ingrown toenail is a common nail condition of the feet that occurs when the nail is cut into the sides of the skin of the toe.
+An ingrown toenail is a common painful nail condition of the feet that occurs when the nail is cut into the sides of the skin of the toe.
 It is often caused by the way the toenail is cut or the natural curve of the nail.
-Some of the common treatments include partial or total ingrown nail removal which will be done under local anaesthesia.
+Some of the common ingrown toenail treatments in Singapore include ingrown toenail removal either through partial or total nail avulsion, which will be done under local anaesthesia.

 An ingrown toenail can cause serious pain when wearing shoes or walking.
 The condition usually starts when a nail grows into the skin of the toe, causing a small wound.
-In the beginning, the condition is rarely painful.
-However, if left untreated, the skin break will not heal and an infection can happen.
+If not treated early, the skin break will not heal and an infection can happen.
 The result is a red, hot, and swollen toe, often seen with pus discharging from the sides.

 It is vital to understand that taking antibiotics or applying antiseptic ointment will not cure an infected ingrown toenail because the nail spike is still sitting in the flesh.
 These medications can only contain the infection.